White Asparagus: Remembering Tankred Dorst

 Tankred Dorst (1925–2017) was one of the most performed German/European dramatists of the last century, and his plays are still being staged regularly.
 Stuart Friebert offers this remembrance.

-Gifting me with one of his books I most cherish, Wie im Leben wie im Traum (Suhrkamp, 1990/As in Life As in Death), he inscribed it in something of a fragile hand: “Dear Stuart, I recall my time in Oberlin so fondly!
+Gifting me with one of his books I most cherish, Wie im Leben wie im Traum (Suhrkamp, 1990/As in Life As in a Dream), he inscribed it in something of a fragile hand: “Dear Stuart, I recall my time in Oberlin so fondly!
 When will we see each other again?
 I’m greeting, embracing you.
 Your old Tankred.
 Oct.
 9, 2014.”